Which city is cheaper, Virginia Beach or Myrtle Beach?

 In October, Myrtle Beach usually receives less rain than Virginia Beach.
 Myrtle Beach gets 2.7 inches (68 mm) of rain, while Virginia Beach receives 3.1 inches (78 mm) of rain each month for the autumn.

 The winter brings many poeple to Myrtle Beach as well as Virginia Beach.
-Many visitors come to Myrtle Beach in the winter for the shopping scene.
+Many visitors come to Myrtle Beach in the winter for the shopping scene and the cuisine.
 Additionally, most visitors come to Virginia Beach for the cuisine during these months.

 Virginia Beach can be very cold during winter.
 In the winter, Myrtle Beach is much warmer than Virginia Beach.
-Typically, the winter temperatures in Myrtle Beach in January are around 45°F (7°C), and Virginia Beach is about 39°F (4°C).
+Typically, the winter temperatures in Myrtle Beach in January average around 45°F (7°C), and Virginia Beach averages at about 39°F (4°C).

 In the winter, Myrtle Beach often gets around the same amount of sunshine as Virginia Beach.
 Myrtle Beach gets 180 hours of sunny skies this time of year, while Virginia Beach receives 168 hours of full sun.